Pippa (film): Plot

 Major Ram leads the Mukti Bahini in a number of successful operations against the Pakistan Army.
 However, during one of the operations he gets captured.
 He is taken to a camp where he is tortured for information.
 However, he is able to endure the torture and does not reveal his identity or any other information.

 Captain Balram's regiment along with the 14th Punjab battalion crosses the border and engages Pakistani units in the Battle of Garibpur.
 In the battle, Captain Balram's senior officer and squadron commander, Major Daljit "Chiefy" Singh Narang, is killed in action, requiring Captain Balram to assume command.
 Captain Balram successfully leads his unit to victory.

 Soon after, he receives a call from Radha that as per intelligence sources, Major Ram is missing in action.
-By coincidence, a captured Pakistani Bengali officer who has rebelled against the Pakistan Army tells him that there is one Indian Army officer being held captive at a particular post.
+By coincidence, a captured Pakistani Air Force Ex-Seargent who has rebelled against the Pakistan Army tells him that there is one Indian Army officer being held captive at a particular post and that he wants to fight for India.

 Radha also decodes a Pakistani communication that indicates that the United States Seventh Fleet is moving towards East Pakistan in order to intervene in support of Pakistan.
 That brings an extra urgency to India's operations to secure victory and Pakistan's surrender before the US ships can get within striking distance.

 Captain Balram's troop makes contact with the Mukti Bahini, who offers to lead him to the camp where Major Ram is being held.
 Major Ram is about to be shot for not revealing any information, but the Mukti Bahini rebels reach at the right time and shoot his would-be executioner.
 Captain Balram's tank unit also arrives, and after a fierce battle, the Pakistani camp is captured and many Bengali women PoW are freed.
 Major Ram and Captain Balram are also reunited.